TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 </figure>
 </div>

-**Description of Life Sciences:**
+##### Description of Life Sciences

 Life Sciences encompass the study of living organisms and their interactions with the environment.
 This skill covers a broad range of knowledge and applications, from medical treatments to bioengineering, and is crucial in both everyday life and specialized professions.

-**Examples of Use:**
 In a TTRPG conflict resolution, Life Sciences could be used to identify the nature of a mysterious disease affecting a town, or to concoct an antidote for a rare poison.
 A specialized character might even perform surgery under combat conditions.

+##### Examples of Life Sciences from Fiction

+In the fantasy series "The Kingkiller Chronicle" by Patrick Rothfuss, the protagonist Kvothe demonstrates a strong aptitude for life sciences, particularly in the realm of alchemy and medicine.
+Trained at the University, Kvothe gains a deep understanding of various herbs, chemicals, and biological processes.
+This knowledge proves invaluable on multiple occasions throughout his adventures.

+For example, in "The Wise Man's Fear," Kvothe encounters a town plagued by a mysterious illness.
+Using his understanding of life sciences, he is able to identify the disease's origin and suggest a course of action to treat the afflicted, saving lives in the process.
+His skills also extend to the creation of antidotes and medicines, which come in handy when dealing with poisons or other harmful substances.

+In a TTRPG setting, a character with a specialization in life sciences could perform similar feats.
+They might identify a rare plant in a forest that can be used to cure a debilitating disease affecting a nearby village.
+Or, in a more combat-oriented scenario, they could quickly assess a wounded ally's condition and perform emergency surgery to remove an embedded arrowhead, thereby preventing further damage or infection.

+Kvothe's proficiency in life sciences not only adds depth to his character but also provides him with practical skills that are crucial for his survival and the well-being of those around him.

-**Specializations for Life Sciences:**
+##### Specializations for Life Sciences

 1. **Poisons**: Understanding toxic substances and their effects.
 2. **Bioengineering**: Manipulating biological systems for specific outcomes.